Denarius Trading Down 4.5% Over Last 7 Days (D)

-Denarius (D) traded 19.3% higher against the dollar during the 1 day period ending at 23:00 PM ET on September 28th.
-One Denarius coin can now be purchased for approximately $0.0756 or 0.00000389 BTC on major exchanges.
-During the last seven days, Denarius has traded 4.5% lower against the dollar.
-Denarius has a total market capitalization of $599,126.65 and $637.00 worth of Denarius was traded on exchanges in the last 24 hours.
+Denarius (D) traded 19.3% higher against the US dollar during the 24-hour period ending at 17:00 PM E.T. on October 2nd.
+One Denarius coin can currently be purchased for about $0.0526 or 0.00000273 BTC on popular exchanges.
+During the last week, Denarius has traded 4.5% lower against the US dollar.
+Denarius has a total market capitalization of $417,879.14 and $637.00 worth of Denarius was traded on exchanges in the last day.

 - VIP Token (VIP) traded 9.7% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.